NoGambling1/ConsoleGames/README.md

 ### Docs info

-documentation is still in progress. all of the docs that are currently added ar located in the `docs/` directory
+documentation is still in progress. all of the docs that are currently added are located in the `docs/` directory

 ## Getting started